Army–Notre Dame football rivalry: Game results

+One additional game was cancelled during World War I. Notre Dame was scheduled to play against Army at West Point on November 2, 1918.

 Top-5 games

 Since 1936, when the AP Poll began being released continuously, Army and the Fighting Irish have met 5 times when both have been ranked in the top 5.
 The first instance came in 1943, with the most recent in 1958.
 Army holds a 3–1–1 record in these top-5 meetings.
 The 1945 and 1946 games were the only times the teams were the top two in the rankings.